 - I’m a knitter and lover of fiber arts, threads, embroidery, and crochet.

 - A long time student of iconography with a deep appreciation for sacred icons.

-- Coffee first thing in the morning and red wine in the evening.
+- Lemon tea with honey in the morning and a glass or two of Pinot Noir in the evening.